mhemeryck/mhemeryck.github.io/_posts/2021-06-29-home_automation_wiring.md

 - for circuits up to 16A (typically lights), a min 1.5 mm² cross-section wire is to be used
 - for circuits up to 20A (lights and / or others like power sockets), a min 2.5 mm² cross-section wire is to be used
 - each of the circuits need to have proper matching circuit breakers
-- all cables consist of neutral wire, live wire and a earth wire
+- all cables consist of neutral wire, live wire and an earth wire
 - color coding:
   - neutral: blue
   - live: brown